The Future of New China

-Xin Zhongguo weilai ji (新中國未來記, translated as The Future of New China) is an unfinished 1902 novel by Liang Qichao.
+The Future of New China (新中國未來記) is an unfinished 1902 novel by Liang Qichao.
 Liang described a China in 1962 that was a utopia, a world power, wealthy, Confucian, and a constitutional monarchy.
 He believed that it would be in a "perfect mood".

 Author David Der-wei Wang described most of the novel as "an instructional political treatise where the virtues of various modes of government are lucidly debated."

 Plot

+The novel is an example of early science fiction in China.

 In the preface the author apologizes for what is paraphrased in "The Unfinished History of China's Future" by John Fitzgerald as a "rambling quality" due to the inability to put it in a particular genre due to its content, as it was not a historical account, nor was it an orthodox fictional story.

 The novel begins at the ending and then continues at the beginning of the story; this is called the "flashback technique", a concept that was newly introduced in late Qing China.
 The novel begins in 1962, or year of Confucius 2513, and shows a 50th anniversary celebration of a Shanghai-based reform movement in which a World Expo and peace treaty signings occur.
 The celebrated reform movement was the Constitutional Party (xianzhengdang), an umbrella movement of secret society and pro-reform or revolution groups.
 By 1962 there were three political parties: the Patriotic Self-Government Party (Aiguo zizhidang), the Liberal Party (ziyoudang), and the State Power Party (guoquandang).
 These three are decentralist, individualist, and centralist, respectively.
 The "Hungarian Conference" resulted in the 1962 International Peace Conference, held in Shanghai in January of that year, in which China is recognized as the most dominant country on Earth.
 In the story people in foreign countries, including those in the West, study Chinese to get ahead, and foreign students in China remain in China after the conclusion of their studies, causing brain drain in the West.